AntsInMyEy3sJohnson/hazeltest/README.md

             enableRandomness: true
 ```

-You may have spotted the `performPreRunClean` configuration object as hint for a concept in Hazeltest that hasn't been formally introduced yet.
-Don't worry about it for now, we're going to give this feature its due introduction later on!
+You may have spotted the `performPreRunClean` configuration object as hint for a concept in Hazeltest that hasn't been formally introduced yet, but don't worry about it for now, we're going to give this feature its due introduction later on.

 __In short__, use the Pokédex Runner if you wish to stress the CPU of the Hazelcast cluster under test.